Melissa Gonzalez (hurdler)

-Melissa Blough (born June 24, 1994) is a Colombian and American athlete specializing in the 400 meters hurdles and 4 × 400 meters relay.
+Melissa Blough (born June 24, 1994) is a Colombian American athlete specializing in the 400 meters hurdles and 4 × 400 meters relay.
 A native of El Paso, Texas, U.S., she also holds Colombian citizenship and represents them at international events.
 She has won several gold medals, mostly in South American competitions and set a personal best of 55.32 seconds at the 2020 Summer Olympics.
-Gonzalez is married to American football coach and former player David Blough while her younger brother, Christian Gonzalez, was selected in the 2023 NFL draft.
+Gonzalez is married to National Football League (NFL) coach and former player David Blough while her younger brother Christian Gonzalez plays cornerback in the same league.